ctlab/GADMA/README.md

 Please don't be afraid to contact me for different problems and offers via email ekaterina.e.noskova@gmail.com.
 I will be glad to answer all questions.

-Also you are always welcome to [create an issue](https://github.com/ctlab/GADMA/issues) on GitHub page of GADMA project with your question.
+Also you are always welcome to [create an issue](https://github.com/ctlab/GADMA/issues) on the GitHub page of GADMA with your question.

 ## Citation